cafali/SnapKey/README.md

 [<img src="https://github.com/user-attachments/assets/0c6d7564-6471-49f2-9367-64f7bffb7e37" alt="Wikitest" width="50%" />](https://github.com/cafali/SnapKey/wiki)

 - **[About ℹ️](https://github.com/cafali/SnapKey/wiki/About)**
-  Learn about Snapkey, its features, and what it can do for you.
+  Discover Snapkey, explore its features, and see how it can benefit you.

 - **[Code Breakdown 🧠](https://github.com/cafali/SnapKey/wiki/Code-Breakdown)**
   Dive into the details of SnapKey’s code structure.